exercism/website/README.md

 ### Local setup

 The website can be also be setup and run locally.
+This is unsupported.
 You need the following installed:

+- Ruby 2.6.6 (For other Ruby versions, change the version in the `Gemfile`)
 - MySQL
 - Redis
 - [AnyCable-Go](https://github.com/anycable/anycable-go#installation)